Aims & Objectives

 - To build positive relationships with families

-- To Safeguard & Protect the Health and well-being of children
+- To Safeguard the health and well-being of children

-- Self awareness and positive parental role model for children
+- To create positive parental role model for children